LBHackney-IT/Infrastructure-Playbook/docs/creating_accounts.md

 - Open an incognito browser and go to the AWS Console
 - Add the root user email address [see account email above], do the captcha, then select “Forgot password?”

-An email will be sent to the mailbox for hackitplatform@hackney.gov.uk, which, as of November 2021, is accessible to Matt Keyworth, Frank Barnett, Rashmi Shetty, Mirela Georgieva and Selwyn Preston.
+An email will be sent to the mailbox for the hackney.gov.uk root email address, which, as of November 2021, is accessible to Matt Keyworth, Frank Barnett, Rashmi Shetty, Mirela Georgieva and Selwyn Preston.
 Please ask one of these users to click the link and create a password for the account.

 - The username and password should be stored in the HackIT_AWS_Root_Credentials vault in 1Password.
 (The same individuals have access to this vault.)